discord-akairo/discord-akairo/README.md

   - Reading files recursively from directories.
   - Adding, removing, and reloading modules.
-  - Categorization for modules.
-  - Almost everything is optional or modifiable.
   - Creating your own handlers and module types.

 #### Flexible command handling and creation.